Kerala Assembly pays homage to flood victims; death toll 39, says CM | Science-Environment

 Meanwhile, K Babu (Congress) who spoke in the House representing the opposition, urged the government to improve its disaster management system.

-Though natural disasters were recurring infrequent intervals, the warning system in the state was a failure, he alleged and wanted the government to provide adequate compensation to the affected persons.
+Though natural disasters were recurring at frequent intervals, the warning system in the state was a failure, he alleged and wanted the government to provide adequate compensation to the affected persons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)